Generic Name: piperacillin/tazobactam (pi-per-a-SIL-in SOE-dee-um, taz-oh-BAK-tam SOE-dee-um)

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Proper Use of piperacillin and tazobactam
+Proper use of piperacillin and tazobactam

-Precautions While Using piperacillin and tazobactam
+Precautions while using piperacillin and tazobactam

 Your doctor will check your or your child's progress closely while you are receiving piperacillin and tazobactam.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.
 If your or your child's symptoms do not improve or if they become worse, call your doctor right away.

-piperacillin and tazobactam may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Piperacillin and tazobactam may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you or your child has itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive piperacillin and tazobactam.

 Serious skin reactions can occur with piperacillin and tazobactam.
 Check with your doctor right away if you or your child has blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are receiving piperacillin and tazobactam.